For questions about this website, contact firstname.lastname@example.org.

 journalism professor Jim Rogers and is available for all Mayborn School of

 Located within the Mac Lab are current iMacs installed with specialized software relevant for print production, photojournalism, broadcast news, advertising, and public relations.
 Some titles include InDesign, Photoshop, Illustrator, Final Cut, Adobe Premiere, Audacity, iLife, iWork, and Photo Mechanic.
-B/W and color printing is offered for class use only along with scanners, headphones, Blu-ray burners, and other peripherals.
-The facility also houses two Dell Windows PCs for use on specialized assignments by broadcast students.
+Black & white as well as color printing are offered for class use only.
+Also available for use are scanners, headphones, Blu-ray burners, card readers, and other peripherals.
+The facility also houses four Dell Windows PCs for use on specialized assignments by broadcast students.

 Lab assistants are on hand to assist and answer questions about software applications.

 The reporting classroom is used for introductions to media writing, news editing and reporting practice classes and their associated writing labs.
 Students have access to current iMacs installed with relevant software.
 This facility is used to write and edit stories for class assignments and the UNT student newspaper, The North Texas Daily.
 This gives students a unique newsroom experience and the opportunity to excel in their journalism career at UNT.

 The visual journalism lab/classroom is used primarily for multimedia storytelling, public relations courses and others.
 Students have access to current iMacs installed with software for photo/video editing and magazine layout.
 Some of these titles include Photoshop, Final Cut Pro, InDesign, Photo Mechanic, and Audacity.
 Digital cameras, camcorders, and other peripherals are also available for appropriate classes.

 Classroom for introductory journalism courses such as Instruction in Software Applications Used Within the Journalism Profession, Writing for Broadcast News Media, Advanced Broadcast News Writing and Reporting, Online Journalism and Public Relations Writing.
 The classroom is equipped with current iMacs installed with software such as InDesign, Photoshop, Final Cut, iLife, iWork, Dreamweaver, and Microsoft Office.